College of Education Level 1: Completing University & College Requirements

 Admission to the College of Education Level 2 program requires a separate College application, which is available in Room 469, College of Education or online.

-Students complete the Level 2 application when all Level 2 admission requirements have been fulfilled (see page 5).
+Students complete the Level 2 application when all Level 2 admission requirements have been fulfilled (see page 5) of the Curriculum Guide.
 Admission to Level 2 is not competitive.
 Students meeting all requirements will be admitted.
 Students in Level 2 have access to the Professional Education Sequence (see page 12).
 The Professional Education Sequence may be completed in two years and most students begin Level 2 during their junior year.
 The Professional Education Sequence for students in the Early Childhood and Special Education program will require an additional semester to complete a second student teaching experience.

 In Level 1, students focus primarily on completing General Education requirements, the Planned Program or Comprehensive Major, and most coursework in the major and/or minor.
 Students will complete the remaining major/minor coursework and the Professional Education Sequence in Level 2.

-Level 1 students will be required to take two introductory courses in the Teacher Education Division (TED):
+Level 1 students will be required to take an introductory course in the Teacher Education Division (TED):

 In order to apply to the Professional Education Sequence (Level 2), students must complete the following requirements: